Computer Software Fundamentals – it282 (3 credits)

 - Explain how networking functions in operating systems.

 - Describe steps to enable networking on a workstation.

 Personal Computers and the Internet

-Explain potential problems and solutions when connecting an operating system to a network.
+- Explain potential problems and solutions when connecting an operating system to the Internet.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.